ShivaniAdimulam/UserManagement/README.md

-# UserManagement
-User Management System - Admin Panel
+# User Management System - Admin Panel

-Introduction
+# Introduction
 This is a simple user management system admin panel built using Node.js and React.
 It allows administrators to perform CRUD (Create, Read, Update, Delete) operations on application users and team members (sub-admins).
 It also provides role and rights management functionalities.

 Features